Grains and Cereal – Our Essential Staples

 At the GBA Group, we have optimized our logistics processes and analytical times so that we can provide results for many test methods within 3 days or less.
 In addition to the analysis, our expert team with long-term experience will be by your side to consult you, so that you can gain the assurance you need to put your products on the market.

 Overview of range of services in food analysis

 Accreditation and Authorization

-All services are provided in accordance to DIN EN ISO/ICE 17025:2018 (DAkkS Deutsche Akkreditierungsstelle GmbH).
-You can find more details about our labs' accreditation and authorization in the field of foodstuff analysis, as well as our certificates of accreditation here
+All German sites of GBA Group are a DIN EN ISO/IEC 17025:2018 accredited testing laboratory by the German Accreditation Body (DAkkS).
+You can find more details about our labs' accreditation and authorization in the field of foodstuff analysis, as well as our certificates of accreditation here.